 Looking to go further with your ride?
-With speeds up to 18mph, our pedal-assist technology kicks in automatically once you start pedaling, so you can explore the city without breaking a sweat.
+Our pedal-assist technology kicks in automatically once you start pedaling, so you can explore the city without breaking a sweat.
 Citi Bike has over 20,000 bikes, including over 4,000 ebikes in our fleet.

 These ebikes feature a motor on the rear of your bike, brakes on the front along with bells on each handlebar, and a consistent, single-speed so there's no need to adjust the gearing.